MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/handle-events.md

 };
 ```

 Below is the syntax block taken from the documentation topic for the [**ButtonBase::Click**](/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.click) event.
 It shows the three different registration and revoking functions.
+You can see exactly what type of event revoker you need to declare from the third overload.

 ```cppwinrt
 // Register